Our Board of Directors

 We are pleased to announce our new Toi Ohomai Board of Directors.

 The Board of Directors meet monthly at Mokoia or Windermere campus.
-Meeting dates, agendas and minutes are available for public viewing.
+Meeting agendas and minutes are available for public viewing.

 Cathy has been the Chair of Toi Ohomai Institute of Technology since 2016.
 She is passionate about supporting learners to achieve their full potential and about the role vocational education plays for advancing regional, social, cultural and economic development.